dovecot/documentation/source/configuration_manual/config_file/index.rst

 acts as the ``unix_listener_path`` setting.

-Settings inside filters are automatically attempted to be prefixed by the filter prefix to avoid repetition.
+Settings inside filters are automatically attempted to be prefixed by the innermost filter prefix to avoid repetition.
 For example:

 .. code-block:: none